microsoft/WhatTheHack/044-Dapr/Coach/Solution-02.md

 1. Make sure you have started Docker Desktop on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).

-2. Open the `src` folder in this repo in VS Code.
+2. Open the `Resources` folder in this repo in VS Code.

-3. Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure the current folder is `src/VehicleRegistrationService`.
+3. Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure the current folder is `Resources/VehicleRegistrationService`.

 4. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: